Bladon is in

-The village was probably originally centred around the Church of St. Martin which overlooks the village on the higher ground.
+The original village was probably originally centred around St. Martin's Church which overlooks the village on the higher ground.
 Here on the hillside there are some narrow streets with small cottages and terraces, and the old village shop.

 The village name is derived from an earlier name for the River Evenlode, the ‘Bladene’, which runs just to the west of the village.
 Iron Age remnants have been found at the ‘Round Castle’ on Bladon Heath and this is evidence of early settlement in the area.